Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 New functions added to _R_ (3.3) and _Bioconductor_ (3.3) this quarter:

-*   *SummarizedExperiment::readKalisto()*
+*   *SummarizedExperiment::readKallisto()*

-    Reads kalisto data into a SummarizedExperiment.
+    Reads kallisto data into a SummarizedExperiment.

     (contributed by Martin Morgan)